noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3 Draft Feedback.md

  - [ ]

  - [ ] You have presented **a lot of information that would be better placed in more of a 'background'** *after* the research question.
 I would not get rid of it, but re- [ ]structure.
-#### Your rationale could include:
+#### Your rationale could include
 - [ ] Introduction of electromagnetic radiation and introduce that they can be dangerous at ionixing levels
 - [ ] A discussion WIFI and QI and can include the frequencies of operation as you have
  - [ ] Result in a research question that focuses on those two items (not just mentioning the frequencies)

+## Rationale continued...

 - [ ] Then most of what you have presented is information and theory that could sit after the research question